Description of the radar set, tactical-technical characteristics

 |pulse repetition frequency (PRF):||480 Hz or 1 639 Hz|

 |range resolution:||90 m|

 |beamwidth:||β= 1.2° ;ε= 4.5°|

 |hits per scan:|

 Mk.
-22 is operating in X-Band Fire Control System (FCS).
+22 is operating in the X-Band Fire Control System (FCS).
 It is designed as an auxiliary equipment for use as an elevation finder in conjunction with the radars Mk.
 4 and Mk.
 12. It furbishes elevation and range information on low-angle targets.

 The reflector is an elliptically shaped, cut paraboloid of open-grate construction.
 It is 6 feet high by 1½ feet wide by 2½ feet deep and provides a beavertail pattern.
 The antenna mechanically scans in the vertical plane over an elevation angle of 13° at a rate of 2 scans per second.